Medically reviewed by Drugs.com. Last updated on Aug 17, 2020.

 - Do not take ribavirin oral solution alone to treat hepatitis C infection.

-- A very bad blood problem called hemolytic anemia can happen with ribavirin oral solution.
-This can make heart disease worse and lead to very bad and sometimes deadly heart attacks.
+- A severe blood problem called hemolytic anemia has happened with ribavirin oral solution.
+This can make heart disease worse and lead to heart attacks, which can be deadly.
 Tell your doctor if you have ever had heart problems.
-Do not take ribavirin oral solution if you have ever had very bad heart disease or heart problems that are not being treated.
-Call your doctor right away if you have chest pain while taking ribavirin oral solution.
+Get medical help right away if you have chest pain while taking ribavirin oral solution.

 - Do not take if you are pregnant.
 Use during pregnancy may cause birth defects or loss of the unborn baby.
 If you get pregnant or plan on getting pregnant while taking ribavirin oral solution, call your doctor right away.